Search Efficient Binary Network Embedding: Related Work

-Attributed network embedding learns node representations by coupling node content attributes with network structure.
+Attributed network embedding learns node representations by coupling node attributes with network structure.
 TADW~\cite{yang2015network} first proves the equivalence between DeepWalk~\cite{perozzi2014deepwalk} and a matrix factorization formulation, and then proposes to incorporate rich node text features into network embedding through inductive matrix factorization~\cite{natarajan2014inductive}.
 Through penalizing the distance of connected nodes in the embedding space, HSCA~\cite{zhang2016homophily} enforces TADW with the first-order proximity to obtain more informative node representations.
 UPP-SNE~\cite{zhang2017user} learns node representations by performing a structure-aware non-linear mapping on node content features.
 CANE~\cite{tu2017cane} learns context-aware node embeddings by applying the mutual attention mechanism on the attributes of connected nodes.
 MVC-DNE~\cite{yang2017properties} applies deep multi-view learning technique to fuse information from network structure and node content into node representations.
 GraphSAGE~\cite{hamilton2017inductive} first takes node content features as node representations, and then iteratively updates node representations by aggregating representations of neighboring nodes.
 AANE~\cite{huang2017accelerated} employs symmetric matrix factorization~\cite{kuang2012symmetric} to obtain node representations that capture attribute affinity, and simultaneously penalizes the representation difference between connected nodes.
-SINE~\cite{zhang2018sine} learns node representations for large-scale incomplete attributed networks by using node representations to simultaneously predict context nodes and node content attributes.
+SINE~\cite{zhang2018sine} learns node representations for large-scale incomplete attributed networks by using node representations to simultaneously predict context nodes and node attributes.
+These network embedding algorithms learn task-general node representations in an unsupervised setting, where node class labels are not provided.